 Meet Julie Garrett, RN, MBA

-The Loyola MBA in Healthcare Management program produces numerous successful graduates each year.
-Julie Garrett, an alumnus of Loyola is happy to share her story.
-Julie, a Nurse Manager at Chicago’s Northwestern Memorial Hospital pursued a masters in healthcare management because she wanted more than a nursing program.
+Loyola's MBA in Healthcare Management program produces many successful graduates each year, including alumna Julie Garrett, a nurse manager at Chicago’s Northwestern Memorial Hospital.
+She pursued the healthcare management degree because she wanted more than a nursing program.

 According to Julie, Loyola’s faculty is one of the program’s greatest assets.